joshdoman/peerfed/doc/multisig-tutorial.md

 ```

 The suffix (after #) is the checksum.
 Descriptors can optionally be suffixed with a checksum to protect against typos or copy-paste errors.
-All RPCs in Bitcoin Core will include the checksum in their output.
+All RPCs in PeerFed Core will include the checksum in their output.

 ```bash
 declare -A xpubs